ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/9912966">Z419</a></p>

-Most of the originals are done with lots of coordination between the staff and the various Illustrators/Designers/VFX artists so it is pretty well managed and organized, though the deadline chasing was definitely something that May Have Taken A Toll on some of us so it is stressful to say the least LOL.
+Most of the originals are done with lots of coordination between the staff and the various Illustrators/Designers/VFX artists so it is pretty well managed and organised, though the deadline chasing was definitely something that May Have Taken A Toll on some of us so it is stressful to say the least LOL.

 About the designers' channel... yeah.
 The world probably needs to see the design channel and all the dumb things that happened on there (which by the way is renamed to #anything-but-design so feel free to make of that what you will), but having a group of designers that so frequently banter and talk about dumb things in the channel during the making of EGTS helped a lot in managing the stress and many of us have bonded because of this and have had even more chances to work together outside of the tournament since then.